kmahon37/plex-dvr-waker/README.md

 ## Troubleshooting

 ### Windows Task Scheduler
 Plex DVR Waker works simply by using scheduled tasks in the Windows built-in Task Scheduler program.
 To see the scheduled tasks, open the Task Scheduler and go to the "Plex DVR Waker" folder.
 You should see up to 4 tasks named: DVR monitor, DVR sync, DVR wakeup, Version check.
 You may edit/delete these tasks, but your changes may be lost if you run any of the `add-task` commands as they will overwrite/recreate these tasks.
+The 'wakeup' task gets overwritten/recreated every time it is triggered.

 ### Log files
 If you are having issues, you can check the Plex DVR Waker log files located in the same directory.
 There are up to 4 rolling log files that can reach 1MB each.
 If needed, these files can safely be deleted, but they will regenerate over time.